11 Snakes Which Are Easy To Step On

 Source: iNaturalist user Nathan Ruser – CC BY-SA 4.0

-The carpet python is a thick Australian constrictor which is comfortable in urban streets, including in Sydney.
-Its favourite ambush sites are long, overgrown grass and dry brush.
-Its patterns are subtle beige rather than neon orange.
-This makes them a prime candidate for average Australians to accidentally step on.
+The carpet python is a thick Australian constrictor which lives on the east coast, and is easily the most common python in Australia to find in urban areas.
+This species is found in Sydney and Brisbane, and has a particular liking for long overgrown grasses and dry bush.
+Its patterns are subtle beige rather than neon orange, and all this makes them a prime candidate for average Australians to accidentally step on.

-What next?
-You’ll live, but you may collapse in shock as a carpet python deploys its sharp fangs against your leg.
-Being so large (3-4 metres) makes it easier to step on this species, not less.
-If they rested in open spaces then the opposite would be true.
+Gardeners are also at high risk of stepping on this thick-bodied ambush snake.
+What will the consequences be?
+You’ll live, but you may collapse in shock as a huge carpet python deploys its sharp fangs against your leg.
+Being so large (3-4 metres) makes it easier to step on this species, not harder.
+If they rested in open spaces, then the opposite would be true.

 four lined snake close up